COVID-19 pandemic in Kazakhstan: Prevention

 On 24 January, Almaty International Airport staff and Almaty medical brigades had a medical exercise.
 The situation where a plane arrives from China with an infected passenger was simulated.
 Also, disinformation was spreading through messengers about infected people in Almaty.
 It was disproved by the Minister of Healthcare.

 As of 25 January, 98 Kazakh students were in Wuhan, but none were known to be infected.

 From 26 January 2020, sanitary and epidemiological control at checkpoints across the border was strengthened, and training exercises were held.
 In addition, medical monitoring was provided for people arriving from China, and the 72-hour visa-free stay for Chinese citizens in Kazakhstan was suspended.

 The country faced a shortage of medical masks in pharmacies.
 Subsequently, it was reported that speculators who bought masks sold them at higher prices.

 On 27 January, an interdepartmental commission was created under the Kazakh government to coordinate activities to prevent the occurrence and spread of the coronavirus.
-It was chaired by Deputy Prime Minister Berdibek Saparbayev, which included all the intrigued governmental bodies and akims of the regions and cities of Nur-Sultan, Alma-Ata and Shymkent.
+It was chaired by Deputy Prime Minister Berdibek Saparbayev, which included all the intrigued governmental bodies and akims of the regions and cities of Astana, Alma-Ata and Shymkent.

 As of 28 January, more than 1300 Kazakh citizens are in China, more than 600 of them are tourists, mostly visiting Hainan.
 The government of Kazakhstan is ready to evacuate the 98 Kazakh students in Wuhan.
 Also, Kazakhstan plans to temporarily stop trains between Ürümqi, Xinjiang, China and Kazakh cities.

 On 29 January, the commission decided to suspend the issuance of visas to Chinese citizens, and starting from January 29 to suspend passenger bus services between Kazakhstan and China, from 1 February to suspend passenger trains along the routes between Kazakhstan and China, and from 3 February to suspend regular air traffic between Kazakhstan and China.
-A proposal to transfer the Federation Cup qualifiers from the Dongguan to Nur Sultan from February 4 to 8 was rejected by the International Tennis Federation.
+A proposal to transfer the Federation Cup qualifiers from the Dongguan to Astana from February 4 to 8 was rejected by the International Tennis Federation.
 The Asian Water Polo Championship was also canceled from 12 February to 16.

 On 31 January, a second stage of strengthening sanitary and epidemiological control had started.
 150 sanitary and epidemiological service specialists were additionally sent to quarantine centers at all borders, a laboratory diagnosis of the virus was established, and clinical treatment protocols and algorithms of anti-epidemic measures were approved.